USUstatstudio/blog/index.md

 ## What is on this blog?

-Matterials produced by statistical consultants at the StatStudio
+Materials produced by statistical consultants at the StatStudio

 * College-wide Workshops
 * Small group training sessions